Last summer, I enjoyed a wonderful holiday in Singapore and the Indonesian islands of Java & Bali. You can read my reviews here:

 - Bose noise-cancelling headphones (you cannot keep these as the crew collects them before landing)

-During my flight, I also received a present containing a special edition SQ A380 glass, but I am not sure whether this is standard or the crew gave it to me because they noticed I was taking a lot of photos.
+During my flight, I also received a present containing a special edition Singapore Airlines A380 glass, but I am not sure whether this is standard or the crew gave it to me because they noticed I was taking a lot of photos.

 The food I was offered during my 13 hour flight from London to Singapore was some of the best I had during all my years of traveling.